xiaziyna/PyStarshade/README.md

 When a starshade is aligned with a star, starlight is diffracted by the starshade $s(\mathbf{x})$ onto a telescope aperture.
 For a starshade mask $s(u, v)$ which is zero inside the mask and unity outside, at a wavelength $\lambda$ and starshade-telescope distance $z$, the field at the telescope aperture is $f_{\lambda}(x, y)$ is related to the Fourier transform of the starshade mask:
  $$f_{\lambda}[u, v] \propto \mathcal{F} \left( s(u, v) e^{\frac{j \pi}{\lambda z} (u^2 + v^2)} \right) \left[ \frac{x}{\lambda z} ,\frac{y}{\lambda z} \right]$$
 Numerical diffraction calculations must use a very small numerical resolution $d u$ of the starshade $s(u, v)$ in order to accurately calculate starlight suppression.
 Using a standard FFT to perform these calculations is inefficient as very large zero-padding factors are needed to sample the field at the telescope aperture.
 The Bluestein FFT is a technique to calculate arbitrary spectral samples of a propagated field, indirectly using FFTs and therefore benefiting from their efficiency.
 For an $N \cdot N$ starshade mask, and an $M \cdot M$ telescope aperture, the Bluestein FFT approach achieves a complexity of $O((N+M)^2 \log (M+N))$.
 This technique is utilized in multiple aspects of the optical train to efficiently propagate fields.

-What is a Bluestein FFT?
-The Bluestein Fast Fourier Transform (1968) is an algorithm that computes M equispaced samples of arbitrary size df, of the Discrete-Time Fourier Transform (DTFT) over an arbitrary frequency region between [0, 1/dx] for a compact input signal containing N non-zero samples, each with a size of dx.
-The computational complexity of this method in one dimension is O((N+M)log(N+M)).
-The Bluestein FFT is particularly advantageous when large zero-padding factors would be needed for performing optical propagation using FFT's.

-This means that end-to-end simulation can be performed with arbitrary high-resolution sampling in each plane of propagation.

 This library is compatible with Python 3.6 and later versions.